Check if your spelling is correct, or try removing filters.

 Project Goals

-To meet these goals the City will engage the community and technical and design experts to determine the potential reuse of the project area to revitalize De Anza and surrounding areas and include a diverse mix of public recreation, camping, wetlands, and other active regional park uses.
+To meet these goals the City has engaged the community and technical and design experts to determine the potential reuse of the project area to revitalize De Anza and surrounding areas and include a diverse mix of public recreation, camping, wetlands and other active regional park uses.

 How does the Plan relate to the Mission Bay Park Master Plan?